 - If you are using the “Data Saver” extension for Chrome because your bandwidth at the datacenter is limited, this extension may still be worth the added CPU and RAM it takes to run.

 - After some advice at E2EVC last year, I started using uBlock to block ads.
 I have found this a lot easier to do than using the old hosts file trick (nothing wrong with doing both by the way, just do a lot of testing before you roll out the hosts file trick!!!).
-By blocking ads, this extension pretty much ‘pays’ for itself.
-I’ll be speaking at E2EVC this year, so I’ll be sure to listen for any other pointers and report back!
+By blocking ads, this extension pretty much ‘pays' for itself.
+[Update from the article's original text – consider deploying a Pi Hole as your domain's DNS forwarder, or in front of your VDI (just be careful with what subnets to forward to the service)!]

-- There is much talk about “The Great Suspender” I will start testing this and update this page with any results!
-So far, it doesn’t seem to have a huge impact but again… at scale this stuff can really matter.
-My bet is that most users would express irritation that they have to ‘click to reload’ a tab… but my other bet is that they would have just been closing it anyway.
-I know I’m guilty, so I’m trying it out!
-Note you can whitelist pages with a click so they aren’t ever suspended.
-Great for Prime Day, but probably not great the other 364 days.
+- [UPDATED 3-22-2021] There is much talk about “The Great Suspender” which was a good concept but ultimately the plugin was removed by Google.
+There are some alternatives (here's a list with my thanks to Ian at Comparitech) So far, these plugins don't seem to have a huge impact in a single VDI session but again… at scale this stuff can really matter, especially shared sessions.
+My bet is that most users would express irritation that they have to ‘click to reload' a tab… but my other bet is that they would have just been closing it anyway.
+I know I'm guilty, so I'm trying it out!
+Note you can often whitelist pages with a click so they aren't ever suspended.
+Great for Prime Day, but probably not great the other 364 days of the year.
+Keep an eye on security if you do use these plugins – but also know that this is likely to be a feature built into browsers going forward as well, like in the new Microsoft Edge.
+There was an experimental feature within Chrome 79 as well but on my last search (89 as of this writing) I could no longer find it (within chrome://flags/ ).

 Next, there are some notes about Site Isolation and how to control it with Enterprise Policies here.
 I can see scenarios where you may want to disable this on a per-site basis… however I am NOT recommending you do so at this point without serious examination.